-In a nutshell, at every opportunity he gets, he speaks in favor of a life more examined and mindful of itself.
+In a nutshell, at every opportunity he gets, Brand speaks in favor of a life more examined and mindful of itself.
 He rejects the ills of exploitation, urging people to let go of their obsessions and embrace a more meaningful existence.

 It all sounds fine and dandy.
 But is it applicable?